EvolOsEIP/mobileApp/mobile_app/BTP.md

 ### **4. Known Issues & Limitations**

-[List any known bugs, incomplete features, or limitations that testers should be aware of.]

 | **Issue** | **Description** | **Impact** | **Planned Fix?
 (Yes/No)** |
 | --- | --- | --- | --- |